TsarGun/TheGameCloset/README.md

 ## Running The Game Closet

 1. Open a command prompt/terminal window in the `client` folder and use the command `npm start` to run the webpack development server.
 This will not only provide the website at `localhost:8080`, but will automatically rebundle files when changes are detected (which allows for easier updating/debugging of the client side code)
 2. Open a command prompt/terminal window in the `server` folder and user the command `npm start` to run the Express.js based backend.
-On launch, the server project will request a valid login for use with mongoDB; a generic user `admin` with password `admin` was created specifically for demonstrating the app
+On launch, the server project will request a valid login for use with mongoDB; a user `mzubrit` with password `TsarCannon` was created specifically for demonstrating the app.
+3. Open 'http://localhost:8080/' in the browser and log in on the web page using 'test' as a user and 'abc123' as a password.

 ## How It Works